Knight-Owl-Tech/customer-auto-emailer/README.md

 ### Future Improvements

-- Improved error logging and notifications.
+- **Enhanced error logging**: Improve logging for better insights into failed attempts and errors.

-- Support for multiple email providers.
+- **Support for multiple email providers**: Expand beyond Gmail to allow compatibility with other email services.